 Best time for tulips in Amsterdam

 We have the National Tulip Day event in January, so from then until mid-May is when you’ll find tulips in Amsterdam to buy.
-As you might imagine, the tulips the use for National Tulip Day on Dam Square are grown in a greenhouse.
-I haven’t found any greenhouses you can visit yet, but this does mean that even before the tulip fields are in bloom, you can buy fresh tulips all over the city!
+As you might imagine, the tulips used for National Tulip Day on Dam Square are grown in a greenhouse.
+This means that even before the tulip fields are in bloom, you can buy fresh tulips all over the city!
 And, you can visit the greenhouses and learn all about the tulips from January-May.
 Check out Munster Flowers and Mr. Tulip for tour details.

 Then, in April, we have the…